Viking Greenland

 Day 1 – Embarkation in Reykjavik:

-In the afternoon, we board the Ocean Atlantic in Reykjavík and set our course westbound for Greenland.
+In the afternoon, we board our vessel in Reykjavík and set our course westbound for Greenland.

 Day 2 – At Sea: